 Network Rail were able to increase confidence in their legal teams by working with law firms who were able to operate with a more open and transparent mindset.
-Read how Network Rail were able to half the size of its external legal panel with Apperio.
+Read how Network Rail were able to halve the size of its external legal panel with Apperio.

 Network Rail – the body charged with the safe operation of 20,000 miles of track and infrastructure including 30,000 bridges and viaducts and 20 of Britain’s largest stations – had six external law firms on its panel.

 As part of a long-term plan to improve accountability, drive value and better serve its devolved regions, Network Rail wanted to pursue a strategic partnership with a smaller number of suppliers.

 Network Rail knew it was spending around £15m per annum on external legal services.
 And unlike many less mature in-house legal teams, it already received quarterly dashboards from its firms which explained where the money was going: on what kinds of matters and in which geographic regions.

 But these reports were manually prepared by the firms themselves; and therefore labour intensive, at least three months out of date, strategically of reduced value, and dependent entirely on the record-keeping in the law firms.

 ‘It was a deeply unsatisfactory situation for any organisation to be in.
 To drive value and award a framework with confidence, you need reliable data in terms of existing costs.’ says Dan Kayne, GC (Regions), Network Rail.

 However, Network Rail was also an early adopter of Apperio’s system for automated legal spend management and analytics.
 It had invested time and effort in configuring the system to deliver an increasingly rich and granular dataset for an in-depth understanding of spend on a discipline-by-discipline and region-by-region basis.
 This data was reaching maturity just as the Panel Review progressed.